replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

 ### Overlays

-The `overlays` directory contains the following subdirectories that apply specific kustomizations to the `base` directory when deploying a version to the cluster:
+The `overlays` directory contains the following subdirectories that apply specific kustomizations to the `base` directory when deploying a version to the cluster.
- The table also specifies for each subdirectory whether the changes persist after an update.
+ The table also specifies whether the custom changes persist after an update with regard to each subdirectory.
   <table>
     <thead>
       <tr>